Key points:

 and maintenance for your girls.

-In the days of King Solomon, the author of Proverbs, herds and flocks were investments.
+In the days of King Solomon, herds and flocks were investments.
 The Israelites depended on these herds and flocks for food, clothing and long-term resources.

-By knowing and giving attention to their investments, the Israelites put themselves in a strong position to carry out their God-given duty to provide for their household.
+By managing their investments well, the Israelites put themselves in a strong position to carry out their God-given duty to provide for their household.

-And, even though today’s herds and flocks have transformed into stocks, bonds, real estate, cryptocurrency and other complex assets, we should handle their investments in the same way.
+And, even though today’s herds and flocks have transformed into stocks, bonds, real estate, cryptocurrency and other complex assets, we should handle our investments in the same way.

 To know our investments, we must understand how our assets can work towards our long-term goals.
 This means we have to have a long-term financial plan and adequate financial literacy.